SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 and can store numbers that are much larger or smaller than can be stored in an ``Int``.
 Swift provides two signed floating-point number types:

-* ``Double``, which represents a 64-bit floating-point number, and should be used when floating-point values need to be very large or particularly precise
+* ``Double`` represents a 64-bit floating-point number.
+  Use it when floating-point values must be very large or particularly precise.
-* ``Float``, which represents a 32-bit floating-point number, and should be used when floating-point values do not require 64-bit precision
+* ``Float`` represents a 32-bit floating-point number.
+  Use it when floating-point values do not require 64-bit precision.

 .. note::